Meet Hela Trerotola

 I hadn’t intended to work in insurance, but I ended up there straight out of college.
 I was a math and economics major, and was looking for work when an alumni from my college introduced me to the industry.
 It sounded interesting, so I prepared my resume and got a job working in management liability.
 My plan was to work for a few years, leave to get an MBA and start my career in banking.
 This didn’t happen!
 The work was so interesting and I loved the social and technical aspects of the business.
 I did end up getting my MBA but stayed in insurance, moving to Arch where I attended school in the evenings, part-time.

 Arch had a solid position in the industry at a time when the financial crisis was making other companies less stable.
 They had plans to expand, so I felt the time was right to make the jump.
 Arch wasn’t a household name but had an entrepreneurial mindset that I recognized as an opportunity.
 There was no Growth and Middle Market department when I started because Arch had historically written larger accounts.
-Expanding the group and growing the book was a nice change from working for an established company.
+Being tasked with expanding the team, increasing our distribution channels and brand awareness was a nice change from my prior experience.
 Arch had a fun energy, a camaraderie amongst team members that still exists now, just with more structure, a more open culture and more autonomy to make and learn from mistakes.

-Presently we have a big push to grow, but we are doing this with a strong feeling of support from the team and appreciation from senior leadership.
-I’ve been at Arch for almost 13 years now, and it’s been an exciting ride full of new challenges thrown my way.
+Presently at Arch we are looking to grow with an incredible team supporting these efforts and appreciation from senior leadership.
+I’ve been at Arch for almost 14 years now, and it’s been an exciting ride full of new challenges thrown my way.